formix/infernal-engine/README.md

 }
 ```

-The `Load` method crawls the model object structure and create the matching
+The `Load` method crawls the model object structure and creates the matching
-facts and rules mapings.
-This is how the fact and rules are mapped in the
+fact and rule mapings.
+This is how the fact and rules are mapped in the engine
-engine based on the following model:
+based on the following model:

 ```javascript
 var carModel = {